nyccyn/flexi-container/README.md

 # flexi-container
-Flexible container for services that separates implementation and usage from configuration
+Flexible container for services that separates implementation and usage from configuration.

-flexi-container create services using provied plugin while the default plugin, ObjectContaier, create the service in memory
+flexi-container create services using provied plugin while the default plugin, ObjectContaier, create the service in memory.
 ### Supported Plugins
 [flexi-container-socket](https://github.com/nyccyn/flexi-container-socket) - socket.io plugin